dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-Intune-android.md

 > [!VIDEO https://channel9.msdn.com/Series/IntuneEnrollment/Android-Enrollment/player]

-These enrollment instructions are for native and Samsung KNOX Android devices devices.
+These enrollment instructions are for native and Samsung KNOX Android devices.
 Samsung KNOX is a type of security that certain Samsung devices use to provide additional protection outside of what native Android provides.
 To check if you have a Samsung KNOX device, go to **Settings** > **About device**.
 If you don't see "KNOX version" listed there, you have a native Android device.

 Before or after enrolling, you may be asked to choose a category that best describes how you use your device.
 Your IT admin uses this category to help check the apps that you have access to.